Arts and Crafts in Himachal Pradesh

 Known for its natural beauty, Chamba district of Himachal Pradesh is a traditional home of attractive embroidery and footwear in different designs and styles.The centuries old designs of chappals or footwear and delicately embroidered rumal are the unique features of Chamba.

 The handkerchiefs and the shawls аre made іn abundance on the traditionally hand-spun texture.
 They аre made in such а wаy that the both sides оf the cloth lооk identically embroidered.The tradition of making the footwear and handkerchief in Chamba is unique.

 Embroidered Rumal or Handkerchief or the Headgear.
-Popularly called the Kasida work is especially done on Chamba rumal, and it is another speciality.
-It may conjure up a vision of a handkerchief, but to the discerning eye it is a form of adornment.
+Popularly called the Kasida work is especially done on Chamba rumal, and it is another specialty.
+It may conjure up a vision of a handkerchief, but to the discerning eye, it is a form of adornment.
 It is not used as a handkerchief in the ordinary sense of the word and is presented during the weddings.It forms an important part of the bride's trousseau.
 The men drape these over their shoulders, while the women use it as a flowing veil.
 It is a tradition in Chamba that the bride's trousseau is not complete without this rumal.